Magnetic Contactor- Principle, Types, Advantages

 DC-1 Magnetic Contactor

-This applies to all DC loads, mainly non-inductive loads or slightly inductive ones.
+This applies to all DC loads, mainly non-inductive or slightly inductive ones.

 DC-2 Magnetic Contactor

-This category applies to DC Shunt motors, where the disconnection occurs while the motor is running at full speed.
+This category applies to DC Shunt motors, where the disconnection occurs while the motor runs at full speed.

 DC-3 Magnetic Contactor